What testers and quality assurers need to do to make digital services accessible.

 Some images are "functional".
 That means that they trigger an action.
 If people can't see the image, they need an alternative.

 Use "alt‑text" for images like PNG or JPEG.
 W3C has information about how to deal with different kinds of functional image, including logos.

 The NHS website (nhs.uk) prefers inline SVG files for functional images.
 SVGs don't have an alt attribute.
 Instead we use aria-hidden="true" and, if there is no link text, "visually-hidden" in span tags.

 Make video and other multimedia content accessible

 Consider using video as well as text.
 Some people find it easier to understand.

-With all video and multimedia, make sure that:
+With all video and animation, make sure that: